isomerpages/tp-virtualcampus/media/interest-groups/_posts/2022-06-21-post-Glocal Ambassadors.md

 and Sustainability &amp; Climate Action (SCA).</p>
 <p></p>
 <p>Our dynamic community bridges the gap between global and local perspectives
-- hence glocal -aiming to cultivate globally-minded individuals who are deeply connected to their local communities.
+- hence glocal - aiming to cultivate globally-minded individuals who are deeply connected to their local communities.
 By integrating international insights with local initiatives, we create a unique platform for cultural exchange, global learning and community engagement.</p>